Continuing Education Activity

 CRDs are nonspecific but occur in neurogenic and myopathic disorders that are chronic or longstanding in nature, such as chronic radiculopathies, peripheral neuropathies, and slow progressive myopathies.

-Myotonic discharges are action potentials of single muscle fibers that are firing spontaneously in a prolonged fashion after external excitation.
+Myotonic discharges are action potentials of single muscle fibers firing spontaneously in a prolonged fashion after external excitation.
 These arise from an abnormality in the membrane of a muscle fiber.

 They have a regular rhythm with firing rates that vary exponentially in frequency between 40 and 100 Hz.
 Two different morphologies are described: biphasic spike potentials with an initial sharp positivity followed by a long-duration, negative component, and positive waves.